TZstatsADS/Spring2018-Project1-ZhongxingXue/README.md

 # Spring 2018
-# Project 1: Fun facts of inauguration in the re-elected presidents
+# Project 1: Analysis of re-elected presidents' inauguration speeches

 ~~Will Donald Trump be re-elected in 2020?~~